HackersTech/crispy-bash-utilities/README.md

 # bash-Framework
 - >update - more option added

-Here you get bash utilities for  encrypter / decrypter ,/ hash detector and random password generator
+Here you get bash utilities for  encrypter / decrypter ,/ hash detector and random password generator etc etc

 ## Command to install tool